 Honestly, I’ve never purchased shelving for seed starting.
 It’s the one thing that seems to be available for free or close to free!

 - Height and the ability to adjust the lighting.

 - Ability to handle moisture.

-When I need to replace the system, I’ll go LED lights to be more efficient but they weren’t an option back when we built our grow room.
+When I need to replace the system, I’ll go LED lights to be more efficient, but they weren’t an option when we built our grow room.

 I can’t state enough how important it is that your lighting is flexible.

 When you get those spindly little seedlings it’s because they were started too far from your light source.
-Keep lighting 4-6 inches above the plants at all time.
+Keep lighting 4-6 inches above the plants at all times.

 Make your own potting mix whenever possible.
 It will save you money and give you control over what’s feeding your plants.